|

 Plus One EV: The 'problem' is that within Capture NX, the only way

-And because Nikon uses a custom tone curve, that greatly complicates
+uses a custom tone curve, that greatly complicates creating an accurate

-However, by observing the behavior of EV compensation on a photograph,
+However, by carefully observing the behavior of EV compensation on an

 The 'Levels & Curves' that you see to the right is a very close